 However, there are a lot of holes in the global warming, err climate change debate and holes in how we are to tackle the problem.
 First of all, the Kyoto Protocol exempts many countries from cutting down on its emissions, its carbon footprint and the like.
 Two of them in particular are India and China.
 While the U.S. has cuts its greenhouse gas emissions by more than 20 percent in the last 20 years, China and India have not.
 In fact, their emissions have increased.
 They don’t have to adhere to the Kyoto Protocol.
 They are deemed “developing countries.”
 At some point these “Third World” countries are to cut down on their emissions as dictated by the Kyoto Protocol, but not yet and not for many years to come.

-One conference I attended in the mid 1990s warned that because of global warming, err climate change, the Great Lakes will cease to exist by the latter half of the 2000s (meaning in the next 40 years or so).
+A conference I attended in the mid 1990s warned that because of climate change, the Great Lakes will cease to exist by the latter half of the 2000s (meaning in the next 40 years or so).
 Illinois U.S. Sen. Dick Durbin was all hot about this just several months ago when the levels of Lake Michigan were near historic RECORDED lows.
-Of course, by the time Durbin got on board with that, the levels of the Great Lakes had begun to rebound and are now 12 to 18 inches higher than they were a year ago and are basically back to normal levels.
+Of course, by the time Durbin got on board with that, the levels of the Great Lakes had begun to rebound and are now 12 to 18 inches higher than the Lakes were a year ago and are basically near normal levels.

-Over the weekend I happened to view one of the sessions online of Fermilab/WGN-TV Tornado and Severe Weather Seminar.
-This particular session was given by Dr. Donald Wuebbles, The Harry E. Preble Professor of Atmospheric Sciences, School of Earth, Society, and Environment, Department of Atmospheric Sciences, University of Illinois.
-Sounds like a lot of good stuff and that this professor really knows his stuff.
+Another example of the climate change hysteria occurred recently with one of WGN-TV meteorologist Tom Skilling's Tornado and Severe Weather Seminar, held annually at Fermilab.
+Online, I viewed the session presented by Dr. Donald Wuebbles, The Harry E. Preble Professor of Atmospheric Sciences, School of Earth, Society, and Environment, Department of Atmospheric Sciences, University of Illinois.
+His title sounds really good and like he is a professor who really knows his stuff.
 Certainly far more than little ole me.
 But as I watched this, many questions came to mind.

-And again, I have sat through dozens – if not more than 100 – of these types of seminars.
-Here is an edited version of the professor’s program as shown on WGN’s website: “This presentation will provide an overview of draft findings from the 2013 U.S. National Climate Assessment report chapter on the science of climate change, including observed trends and projected future climate changes for the United States.
+Here is an edited overview of the professor’s program as shown on WGN’s website: “This presentation will provide an overview of draft findings from the 2013 U.S. National Climate Assessment report chapter on the science of climate change, including observed trends and projected future climate changes for the United States.
 Scientific analyses are indicating a strong link between changing trends in severe weather events and the changing climate.
 Every weather event that happens nowadays takes place in the context of the changes in the background climate system.
 Every event is influenced by many factors.
 Human-induced climate change is now a factor in all weather events.
 This presentation provides a discussion of the current understanding of climate change in the U.S. and severe weather in particular.”

 Here is a link to the WGN-Fermilab seminar and Dr. Wuebbles' presentation is split into two parts.
 See if you can spot the various inconsistencies in his presentation: http://www.chicagoweathercenter.com/about/fermilab/